efeuruk/reading-list-app-with-graphql/README.md

 Alternatively you can run them seperately as well (node server will run on port 4000 and react will run on 3000)

+**Note:** If you want to see the graphql api in a documented way, you can go to http://localhost:4000/graphql

 Backend:

 -   Node.JS/Express